rhodlib/apirest_lcfc_foxes/README.md

 ## Or you can use this url

-    The server is hosted on heroku: https://lcfc-apirest.herokuapp.com
+    The API is hosted on heroku: https://lcfc-apirest.herokuapp.com

 ---